ClockWorkCosmos/Facial_Detection_From_Scratch/README.md

 Usage example:
   Note - Make sure face is centered in the photo and room is well lit.
 Prone to micro-distortions.
   1. Create a subfolder (within this program's directory) containing some reference photos of a face you wish to detect.
-Have at least a hundred reference photos taken from slightly different angles.
+Have at least five hundred reference photos taken from slightly different angles.
 Name the primereference photo 'prime' with the '.png' or '.jpg' extension (change usage reference in program).
 Call this folder 'database'.
 Your prime photo should be of the desired face to detect looking straight ahead, against a dominantly white or blackground background (helps face stand out).
   2. Use the 'augment.py' program (small program to automatically edit photos randomly) to expand database image diversity (aids in computing precise similarity thresholds)